talkjs/country-flag-emoji-polyfill/README.md

 Recent Windows versions (finally) support emojis natively, but they still do not support pretty country flags.
 By extension, all Chromium-based browsers can't display country flag emojis natively.

 In short, if "🇨🇭" looks like "ᴄʜ" and not like a flag, then this polyfill is for you.

+It's 0.7kB gzipped, with zero dependencies.
+The font with country flags is 77kB and only downloaded when needed.

 ---